junxit/us-congress-bills-119/bill.md

 The Chair of the Council on Environmental Quality, in consultation with the Administrator of General Services, the Federal Permitting Improvement Steering Council, the Chief Information Officers Council, the Director of the Office of Management and Budget, and other relevant stakeholders and Federal agencies, shall design, test, and build prototype tools for environmental reviews and authorizations that will assist Federal agencies in implementing the minimum functional requirements described in section 5.
 The Chair of the Council on Environmental Quality shall prioritize designing, testing, and building tools under this section that—

-- **(1)** support authorization case management systems that manage tasks, milestones, and activities associated with environmental reviews and authorizations, and provide Federal agencies more data and insight into such reviews and authorizations;
+- **(1)** support authorization case or project management systems that manage tasks, milestones, and activities associated with environmental reviews and authorizations, and provide Federal agencies more data and insight into such reviews and authorizations;
+- **(2)** enable—
-- **(2)** enable application submission and tracking portals used by project sponsors, enabling greater transparency;
+  - **(A)** application submission and tracking portals used by project sponsors, enabling greater transparency; and
+  - **(B)** public comment opportunity tracking portals to increase transparency;
 - **(3)** facilitate automated applications, environmental reviews. and authorizations;
 - **(4)** allow data exchange between Federal agency systems; and
 - **(5)** accelerate complex environmental reviews.

 ## § 5.
 Publication of guidance for implementation of data standards and minimum functional requirements

-- **(a)** *Publication* Not later than 30 days after the date of enactment of this Act, the Chair of the Council on Environmental Quality shall publish guidance for how each Federal agency responsible for environmental reviews or authorizations implements—
+- **(a)** *Publication* Not later than 120 days after the date of enactment of this Act, the Chair of the Council on Environmental Quality shall publish guidance for how each Federal agency responsible for environmental reviews or authorizations implements—
   - **(1)** the data standards published under section 3; and
   - **(2)** the following minimum functional requirements:
     - **(A)** Application data sharing that enables automated transfer of relevant environmental review and authorization data among Federal agencies.
     - **(B)** Automated project screening to assist frontline staff with reviewing project sponsor provided information for completeness and accuracy and determining if a categorical exclusion or other general authorization applies to an action.
 Automated project screening may not be used by the Council on Environmental Quality or a Federal agency to unlawfully restrict any activities on Federal lands.
     - **(C)** Public availability of screening criteria and related decision models.
-    - **(D)** Automated case management tools which include a repository of relevant data and metadata that enable advanced tracking, reporting, and optimization to aid workflows.
+    - **(D)** Automated case or project management tools which include a repository of relevant data and metadata that enable advanced tracking, reporting, and optimization to aid workflows.
     - **(E)** Integrated geographic information system analysis tools which incorporate geospatial data layers and models for each resource analyzed as part of an environmental review or authorization for a given study area.
     - **(F)** Document management tools that preserve metadata associated with geospatial analysis, modeling, and other analytic processes conducted during an environmental review or authorization, to support future reviews and enable Artificial Intelligence-assisted analysis of past decisions.
     - **(G)** Automated comment compilation and analysis tools, including services for comment categorization and response that handle the lifecycle of comment submission, analysis, categorization and response with Artificial Intelligence support where appropriate.